ibm-cloud-docs/event-notifications/en-map-notification-payload.md

 **ibmendefaultlong** maps to the default long payload.
 **data** block maps to data JSON which is formatted as JSON in the Microsoft Teams notification.

-## Map notification payload to ServiceNow destination
+## Transforming messages for ServiceNow
 {: #en-map-notificationpayload-destination-SNow}

 The event notification payload keys are mapped to destination fields of ServiceNow fields.